UW EP Annual Report (2017)

 |Native Hawaiian/Pacific Islander||3||3%|

-The largest ethnic group served was Caucasian (N=77), the next largest group was Asian (N=5), followed by Black/African-American (N=3) and Native Hawaiian/Pacific Islander (N=3).
+The largest ethnic group served was Caucasian (N=90), the next largest group was Asian (N=5), followed by Black/African-American (N=4) and Native Hawaiian/Pacific Islander (N=3).

 Quantity of Services:

-Of the 94 clients served, 82 were employed for all or part of 2016, including 21 new placements.
-Seventy-seven clients had employment by year end.
-Five clients were still in job development at the end of the year.
-Seven clients were being provided pre-employment services, or were still in school and were not seeking employment.
-Five clients exited UWEP; 1 moved, 2 successfully obtained employment and did not require ongoing support services and 2 elected to leave the program for other various reasons, including funding and health reasons.
+Of the 110 clients served, 83 were employed for all or part of 2017, including 15 new placements.
+Seventy-three clients had employment by year end.
+For those not employed by year-end, 4 were completing CBAs, 5 were in job development, 12 were being provided pre-employment services, or were not looking for paid employment.
+Nine clients exited UWEP in 2017; 1 moved, 2 retired, 2 successfully obtained employment or completed their contract, and 4 elected to leave the program for other various reasons, including funding and health reasons.

 Client Hours worked: